jsanon01/data-science/log.md

 The world population is approximately seven billion people and the vast majority are now using digital devices; mobile phones, desktop and laptop computers, wearable devices, and so on they use approximately 2.5 quintillion bytes every day... equivalent of 10 million Blu-ray DVD's.

-- Variety => is the diversity of the data coming from different sources [ structured (rows & columns), unstructured (tweets, blog posts, pictures, numbers, vidoes ...) ].
+- Variety => is the diversity of the data coming from different sources:
+    - Structured data like rows & columns
+    - Unstructured data like tweets, blog posts, pictures, numbers, vidoes ...

 #### => Example: